Last Updated: April 21, 2017

 - When you are otherwise notified at the time we collect such information or we otherwise have your express consent;

-- When we share such information with trusted service providers operating on our behalf consistent with the terms of this Policy and your User Agreement.
+- When we share such information with trusted service providers operating on our behalf consistent with the terms of this Policy.
 Such service providers shall be bound by appropriate confidentiality and security obligations, which may include, as applicable, business associate contract obligations.
-We will not sell, rent or trade your personal information with any third parties for their promotional or marketing purposes;
+We will not sell, rent or trade your personal information with any third-parties for their promotional or marketing purposes;

-- When we protect our Services, the information they safeguard, the rights of third parties and in response to legal process, as more fully described below in “The Importance of Protecting our Services and the Information they Safeguard”;
+- When we protect our Services, the information they safeguard, the rights of third-parties and in response to legal process, as more fully described below in “The Importance of Protecting our Services and the Information that is Safeguarded”;

 - In connection with a sale, merger, transfer, exchange, reorganization or other disposition (whether of assets, stock, or otherwise) of all or a portion of the business conducted by the services to which this Privacy applies.
 If such a transaction occurs, the acquiring company’s use of your personal information will remain subject to this Policy; and

-- Any other purposes described in this Policy or your User Agreement.
+- Any other purposes described in this Policy.

-The Importance of Protecting our Services and the Information they Safeguard
+The Importance of Protecting our Services and the Information that is Safeguarded